 But if monetizing your blog is also a thing that you want to consider then there are more questions waiting for your answer.

-Before restlessly rushing all the way to chose your niche, take some time to analyze if your niche offers you enough opportunity for monetization.
+Before restlessly rushing all the way to choose your niche, take some time to analyze if your niche offers you enough opportunity for monetization.

 At such times always be realistic about your goals.